Hosting my first webinar: lessons learned

 (Click here if the embedded video is not working.)

-With the current surge of donor generosity to my organization (Somali crisis) I’m once again considering a webinar for my marketing objective: reporting back in real time, authentically, and often, to loyal and new donors.
+With the current surges of donor generosity for emergencies, webinars are good for reporting back in real time, authentically, and often, to loyal and new donors.
 As an accountability and engagement tool, the webinar is a splendid and underused way to build donor loyalty.

 TIPS & TRICKS